TRANSLATE has developed

 - Development and optimisation of nanofluidic energy harvesting storage cell

-The outcomes from TRANSLATE will be actively disseminated and communicated over the course of this 4-year research project.
+The outcomes from TRANSLATE have been actively disseminated and communicated over the course of this 4-year research project.